 Building the castle

-To fortify his position, in 1140 the Archbishop Arnold I of Merxheim (EB 1137-1151) gave order to build a castle on the Drachenfels.
+To fortify his position, in 1140 the Archbishop Arnold I of Merxheim (1137-1151) gave order to build a castle on the Drachenfels.
 But his men plundered in the surrounding villages, destroying fields and vineyards.
 Many of them belonged to the St. Cassius-Stift in Bonn.
 Consequently, abbot Gerhard of Are wanted to purchase the castle.
 But only when the archbishop himself got in trouble, he gave in.
-In 1149, the St. Cassius-Stiftung became new owner of Castle Drachenfels.
+In 1149, the St. Cassius-Stift became the new owner of Drachenfels Castle.

 In 1167, Drachenfels Castle was finished.
 It was a hilltop castle, well protected by its location and bretèches with machicolations.
 Attackers could hardly bring up heavy siege equipment; they were also exposed to fire arrows and stones.